olesku/libvmod-marathon/README.md

 ---
 This module dynamically fetches backends from Marathon applications and makes them available in your Varnish VCL.

-It listens on Marathon's SSE eventbus and update configured applications as their status changes without requiring reloading Varnish.
+It listens on Marathon's SSE eventbus and update configured applications as their status changes without requiring to reload Varnish.

 ### Methods
 ---